How the White House is tackling the opioid epidemic

 Mandatory minimum sentencing

-Trump is planning to ask Congress to pass legislation which would lower the number of drugs needed to trigger a mandatory minimum sentence for drug dealers who knowingly distribute certain illicit opioids, Bremberg told reporters.
+Trump has called on Congress to pass legislation which would lower the amount of drugs needed to trigger a mandatory minimum sentence for dealers who knowing distribute illicit opioids.

+Congress already has plans to weigh a range of bills targeted at curbing the epidemic.

 Republican Sens.
-Tom Cotton of Arkansas and Lindsey Graham of South Carolina have already announced plans to introduce legislation “aimed at fighting [the] opioid epidemic,” according to a press release.
-Their bill would include lowering the amount of fentanyl needed to invoke mandatory minimum sentences in certain distribution cases.
+Tom Cotton of Arkansas and Lindsey Graham of South Carolina have put forth a bill that includes lowering the amount of fentanyl needed to invoke mandatory minimum sentences in certain distribution cases.

 Fentanyl is a high-risk type of opioid used by doctors to treat pain.